jimenezraul/idbPromise/README.md

 ]);
 ```

 Now, you can import the `idb` object into any component that you want to use it in.
-You can use it to add, get, and delete data from the database.
+You can use it to add, update, get and delete data from the browser database.
 To add or update you will use the `put` method.
 To get data you will use the `get` method.
 To delete data you will use the `delete` method.

 ```js
 import { useState, useEffect } from 'react';